Lunar New Year

 The 12 zodiac animals are the rat, ox, tiger, rabbit, dragon, snake, horse, sheep, monkey, rooster, dog and pig.
 In addition to the animals, five elements of earth, water, fire, wood and metal are also mapped onto the traditional lunar calendar.
 Each year is associated with an animal that corresponds to an element.

-The year 2022 is slated to be the year of the water tiger.
-The water tiger comes up every 60 years.
-The water tiger is action-oriented and represents strength, clearing away evil and bravery.
+The year 2024 is slated to be the year of the dragon.
+The dragon comes up every 12 years.
+Dragon is powerful, endlessly energetic full of vitality, goal-oriented yet idealistic and romantic, and a visionary leader.

 How the Chinese New Year is Observed